jjstewart/SCALE-Framework/README.md

 SCALE is designed to be:

-- **Cognitively lightweight** — only 5 steps, always applicable
+- **Cognitively lightweight** — only 5 steps
-- **Universally adaptable** — works for code, cloud, data, pipelines, infra
+- **Universally adaptable** — works for code, cloud, infra, data flows, and pipelines
-- **Pressure-resistant** — built for real-time reasoning when memory fails
+- **Pressure-resistant** — reliable under ambiguity and time pressure
-- **Engineer-friendly** — aligns with practical, scalable solutions
+- **Engineer-friendly** — prioritizes automation, guardrails, and enablement
-- **Easy to teach** — usable within minutes; masterable within a week
+- **Easy to adopt** — teachable in minutes, masterable with practice

-SCALE is not a replacement for NIST, STRIDE, PASTA, or OCTAVE;
+SCALE is not a replacement for NIST, STRIDE, PASTA, or OWASP ASVS.
-it operates **above them**, providing an overarching reasoning structure.
+It operates **above them**, providing the overarching reasoning structure.

 ---